Who is Fractional COO

 Strategy and leadership gaps

-Lack of clear operating strategy and priorities, so teams work hard but not in the same direction, forcing the COO to translate the vision into a practical operating plan with measurable goals.
+From teams working hard but not in the same direction to a clear set of priorities, translated into a practical operating plan with measurable goals.

 Governance, compliance, and data